 Led by Mason School of Music professors and alum, students in this music recording camp will focus on recording, mixing, and producing original music in a state-of-the-art recording studio.
 Students will learn how to record acoustic and electronic instruments (including voice), mixing techniques, how to use a pro-digital audio workstation, and so much more!
-A “release party” showcasing students’ recorded songs will be presented at the end of the week!
+A “Listening Party” showcasing students’ recorded songs will be presented at the end of the week!
 (Students with musical and/or audio engineering interests are all welcome!)

 Ages: 13-18 years

 Tuition: $430 (optional room & board add $640 – see below)

 ON-CAMPUS HOUSING AVAILABLE – ADD “SUMMER RESIDENTIAL OPTION” TO YOUR CART!

 Whether you live near or far, students can add the “Summer Residential Option” and experience a week of campus life, with special evening activities included, while gaining new friendships with other like-minded artistic students.
 Students are fully supervised all week, with both male and female RA’s in housing.
 Rooms are double occupancy (linens and wi-fi included), and 3 meals a day are provided (dinner is included on Sunday, and breakfast and lunch are included on Friday).
 Check in is Sunday, June 16th, and students will check out Friday morning and be ready to depart immediately after the conclusion of the program on Friday afternoon.
 After registering for Music Recording Studio (but before final checkout/ payment!), search for and add “Summer Residential Option” to your cart – or REGISTER HERE .
 IMPORTANT: No refunds can be given for the Summer Residential option after April 1, 2019.